Home

 There was another American OSS officer, a Naval Lieutenant, who was to parachute in with Thompson.
 His name was Alexander MacDonald.
 Like Thompson, MacDonald returned to Thailand after his military service.

-Being a journalist by professional before the war, MacDonald started the Bangkok Post, the leading English daily in Thailand.
+Being a journalist by profession before the war, MacDonald started the Bangkok Post, one of the two English dailies in Thailand.

 Thompson's connection to Thailand went back a long way.
-His maternal grandfather, General James Harrison Wilson met the Crown Prince Vajiravudh (who later became Rama VI) in England during the wedding of King George V.
+His maternal grandfather, General James Harrison Wilson met the Crown Prince Vajiravudh (who later became Rama VI) in England during the wedding of King George V in 1893.

 When Crown Prince Vajiravudh visited the USA, he requested for General Wilson be his guide.